 - 12-15 medical questions

-An EKG may also be required for older applicants or larger case sizes, or where a previous heart condition is known.
+An EKG may also be necessary for older applicants or larger case sizes, or where a previous heart condition is known.

 The exam is usually completed in the convenience of the insured’s home or office and administered by a Registered Nurse or trained Phlebotomist.
-If the policy is very large, the exam may need to be completed by a Physician.
+If the policy is substantial, the exam may need to be completed by a Physician.

-The exam is paid for by the insurance company and the results are provided to the insured for free.
+The exam is paid for by the insurance company.
+The insured person will receive their lab results for free.

-The most important part of the exam will be the blood and urine results, so it will be important for the insured to be prepared for the exam.
+The most important part of the exam will be blood and urine results.

 Once the application is submitted and the exam is completed, the insurance company can begin the evaluation process to approve the policy.

 This process involves reviewing all of the application and exam material, including lab results.